English Language and Literature (ENGL)

 TTh 11:35am-12:50pm

-A seminar and workshop in the conventions of good writing in a specific field.
-Each section focuses on one academic or professional kind of writing and explores its distinctive features through a variety of written and oral assignments, in which students both analyze and practice writing in the field.
-Section topics, which change yearly, are listed at the beginning of each term on the English departmental website.
-This course may be repeated for credit in a section that treats a different genre or style of writing; may not be repeated for credit toward the major.
-Formerly ENGL 121.
-Prerequisite: ENGL 114, 115, 120, or another writing-intensive course at Yale.
-WR
+A seminar and workshop in the craft of nonfiction writing as pertains to a given subcategory or genre.
+Each section focuses on a different form of nonfiction writing and explores its distinctive features through a variety of written and oral assignments.
+Students read key texts as models and analyze their compositional strategies.
+They then practice the fundamentals of nonfiction in writing and revising their own essays.
+Section topics, which change yearly, are listed at the beginning of each term on the English department website.
+This course may be repeated for credit in a section that treats a different genre or style of writing; ENGL 121 and ENGL 421 may not be taken for credit on the same topic.
+HU

 Crafting the television drama with a strong emphasis on creating and developing an original concept from premise to pilot; with consideration that the finest television dramas being created today aspire to literary quality.
 Students read original scripts of current and recent critically acclaimed series and create a series document which will include formal story and world descriptions, orchestrated character biographies, a detailed pilot outline, and two or more acts of an original series pilot.
 Formerly ENGL 248.